 Overview

-New Zealand has an area of about 268,000 square kilometers.
-There are two major islands in New Zealand- North Island and South Island.
-The population of New Zealand is about 5 million.
+New Zealand has an area of about 268,000 square km.
+There are two major islands in New Zealand: the North Island and the South Island.
+The population in New Zealand is around 5 million (2023 census).

 The first country to give voting rights to Women